Nancy Drew: Ghostwriters

 Consistent with other Stratemeyer Syndicate properties, the Nancy Drew novels were written by various writers, all under the pen name Carolyn Keene.
 Following the customs of Stratemeyer Syndicate series production, ghostwriters for the Syndicate signed contracts that have sometimes been interpreted as requiring authors to sign away all rights to authorship or future royalties.
 Contracts stated that authors could not use their Stratemeyer Syndicate pseudonyms independently of the Syndicate.
 In the early days of the Syndicate, ghostwriters were paid a fee of $125, "roughly equivalent to two months' wages for a typical newspaper reporter, the primary day job of the syndicate ghosts."

 During the Great Depression, this fee was lowered to $100 and eventually $75.
 All royalties went to the Syndicate, and all correspondence with the publisher was handled through a Syndicate office.
 The Syndicate was able to enlist the cooperation of libraries in hiding the ghostwriters' names; when Walter Karig, who wrote volumes eight through ten of the original Nancy Drew Mystery Stories, tried to claim rights with the Library of Congress in 1933, the Syndicate instructed the Library of Congress not to reveal the names of any Nancy Drew authors, a move with which the Library of Congress complied.

 The Syndicate's process for creating the Nancy Drew books consisted of creating a detailed plot outline, drafting a manuscript, and editing the manuscript.
 Edward Stratemeyer and his daughters Harriet Adams and Edna Stratemeyer Squier wrote most of the outlines for the original Nancy Drew series until 1979.
 Volume 30, The Clue of the Velvet Mask (1953), was outlined by Andrew Svenson.
 Usually, other writers wrote the manuscripts.
 Most of the early volumes were written by Mildred Wirt Benson.
 Other volumes were written by Walter Karig, George Waller, Jr., Margaret Scherf, Wilhelmina Rankin, Alma Sasse, Charles S. Strong, Iris Vinton, and Patricia Doll.

 Later titles were penned by Nancy Axelrad, Sharon Wagner, and James Duncan Lawrence, and according to Book Riot, Carol Gorman, Ellen Steiber, and Alison Hart Edward "each wrote several Nancy Drews in the 1980s and '90s."
 Stratemeyer edited the first three volumes, and Harriet Adams edited most subsequent volumes until she died in 1982.
 In 1959, the earlier titles were revised, largely by Adams.
-From the late 1950s until she died in 1982, Harriet Adams herself wrote the manuscripts for most of the books.
+From the late 1950s until she died in 1982, Adams herself wrote the manuscripts for most of the books.

 After Adams' death, series production was overseen by Nancy Axelrad (who also wrote several volumes).
 The rights to the character were sold in 1984, along with the Stratemeyer Syndicate itself, to Simon & Schuster.
 Book packager Mega-Books subsequently hired authors to write the main Nancy Drew series and a new series, The Nancy Drew Files.